-This webpage belongs to www.janzuidhoek.com, which is a website promoting [Jan Zuidhoek (2019) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle], and concerns this pioneering book, which is available via this website, and its author Jan Zuidhoek.
+This webpage belongs to www.janzuidhoek.com, which is a website promoting [Jan Zuidhoek (2021) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle], and concerns this groundbreaking book, which is available via this website, and its author Jan Zuidhoek.

 Book and Author

-This book explains, by following the mainstream of the history of the computus paschalis, i.e. the science developed from the early third century on behalf of the determination of the (Alexandrian or Julian calendar) date of Paschal Sunday, which rised shortly after AD 250 in Alexandria (Egypt) to ultimately (in AD 1582, turning point in the history of chronology) flow into a modern way of determining the (Gregorian calendar) date of Easter, how of old the date of Paschal Sunday depends on the phases of the moon, and provides, on the basis of NASA’s Six Millennium Catalog of Phases of the Moon, the reconstruction of both lost Metonic 19‑year lunar cycles which were actively constructed in Alexandria already before the first council of Nicaea (AD 325), turning point in the history of Christianity.
+This book explains, by following the mainstream of the history of the computus paschalis developed from early in the third century for the purpose of determining (Alexandrian or Julian calendar) dates of Paschal Sunday which rose shortly after AD 250 in Alexandria (Egypt) to ultimately (in AD 1582, turning point in the history of chronology) flow into a modern way of determining (Gregorian calendar) dates of Easter, how of old dates of Paschal Sunday depend on phases of the moon and how recently, on the basis of NASA’s Six Millennium Catalog of Phases of the Moon, both lost Metonic 19‑year lunar cycles constructed in Alexandria before the first council of Nicaea in AD 325 (turning point in the history of Christianity) were reconstructed.